410.837.6784, Angelos Law 530

 Prior to studying law, she worked in sales and program management for both General Electric and Prudential Financial in Ohio and Tennessee, respectively.
 Her passion for human rights and humanitarian issues in francophone Africa are what led her to make the career switch.
 Aside from her research in human rights and counterterrorism, she has further research interests in the areas of international criminal responsibility and international human rights obligations for non-state actors, transitional justice and rule of law promotion, protection of vulnerable population groups during armed conflict, and sustainable/international development.

-Catherine is an associate member of the American Society of International Law, the American Bar Association, and the Council for American Students in International Negotiations (CASIN).
+Catherine is an associate member of the American Society of International Law, the American Bar Association, the Council for American Students in International Negotiations (CASIN), and the DC Chapter for the Young Professionals in Foreign Policy.
 She is a regular judge for the Philip C. Jessup Moot Court Competition, often judging both written memorials and oral rounds for the regional and international rounds.
-She is the Legal Director for The Art Start Project, a non-profit working in Nashville and Middle Tennessee schools to provide funding for the arts program and is a member of the State Bar of Tennessee.
+She is the Legal Director for The Art Start Project, a non-profit working in Nashville and Middle Tennessee schools to provide funding for the arts program.
+She is a member of the State Bar of Tennessee.